 The maintenance phase may seem like the end of the road, but the digital transformation journey is cyclical.
 Be proud of your success, but don’t become complacent.
 There are always new opportunities to innovate, so use the momentum from your first project as fuel to start a new one.

 As you monitor the outcomes of your project, have a procedure for collecting and prioritizing feedback.
 Due to the nature of innovative ideas, users and customers may initially react negatively simply because of unfamiliarity.
 Allow time for adjustment, and distill both positive and negative reactions to understand why something did or didn’t succeed.

 - Overreacting to feedback

-The biggest challenge for intrapreneurs is creating and maintaining a culture of innovation.
+The biggest challenge for digital transformation is creating and maintaining a culture of innovation.
 Talking about innovation is a good first step, but a culture is built on action and pervasiveness.
 Everyone has to be on the same page, so behavior change is central to the success of corporate innovation.

 Want to learn more?
 Half of my career was spent innovating inside of large enterprises, so I’m happy to chat over coffee.
 Let’s connect.